malbrain/Btree-source-code/README.md

 threadskv3.c	Multi-Threaded/Multi-Process based on threadskv1 that introduces librarian filler slots in the linear key array to minimize data movement when a new key is inserted into the middle of the array.

+threadskv4b.c	Multi-Threaded/Multi-Process based on threadskv3 that manages duplicate keys added to the btree.

 Compilation is achieved on linux or Windows by:

 gcc -D STANDALONE threads2h.c -lpthread